 By Emily Roach, Paws in Work guest blogger.

-The sole purpose of university mental health day is to bring together various communities on the importance of mental health.
-The focus is to come up with innovative ways to implement positive change on how mental health is prioritised at university for current and future students.
+The sole purpose of University Mental Health Day is to bring together various communities on the importance of mental health.
+The focus is to come up with innovative ways to implement positive change in how mental health is prioritised at university for current and future students.
 This can be done through a range of events both in-person and virtual, allowing students to collaborate and unleash their creativity towards an important cause.

 Universities and student accommodation provide students with onsite wellbeing services.
 This would be the first point of contact for trying to introduce puppy therapy as another source of student wellbeing on campus.
-The process will usually involve a student (or multiple students) to fill out an application form of the service they’d wish to bring to campus and why this would be beneficial to them and their peers - puppy therapy can increase productivity, just saying!
+The process will usually involve a student (or multiple students) filling out an application form for the service they’d wish to bring to campus and why this would be beneficial to them and their peers - puppy therapy can increase productivity, just saying!